Accessibility statement

 Module feedback

-Students will get formative feedback in each workshop.
+Students will get formative feedback during the workshops and the drop-in sessions.
+The workshops will be organised in chapters as well so they can guide student’s progress.
 For the summative assignment, written feedback will be released to students after the final exam board.
-In cases of a marginal fail where minor amendments are permitted, students will be given written guidance on the required amendments and deadlines for submission in accordance with university regulations on reassessment and resubmission.
+In cases of a marginal fail, where minor amendments are permitted, students will be given written guidance on the required amendments and deadlines for submission in accordance with university regulations on reassessment and resubmission.

 Indicative reading